gsus17/Ryanair-flights-demo/README.md

 * No external library, except the libraries already present in the package.json.

 * Gracefully handle errors.

-  Shit happens so the users needs to be informed that
+Shit happens so the users needs to be informed

 * Mobile first design
 * Using Ryanair palette ( colors included in styles.scss )